 Rights of Each Class of Creditor

-Additionally, some specific types of creditors within some classes enjoy special treatment.
-For instance, tax and social security credits may not be reduced, an employees’ representative has a seat on the creditors’ committee and creditors whose claim is grounded on shareholder loans may not request the insolvency of the debtor.
+Additionally, some specific types of creditors within some classes benefit from special treatment.
+For instance, tax and social security credits may not be reduced, an employee representative has a seat on the creditors’ committee, and creditors whose claims are grounded on shareholder loans may not request the insolvency of the debtor.

 It is generally accepted that the debtor can keep trade creditors whole during a restructuring process, at its discretion, to the extent that the goods and services provided are essential for the preservation of its economic activity or the value of its assets.

-Essential common services cannot be withheld from the debtor during the PER (water, electricity, electronic communications, etc); these costs will be qualified as credits over the insolvency estate if the debtor is declared insolvent within two years of the beginning of the negotiation period in the restructuring process (PER) and will, therefore be paid ahead of secured creditors.
+Additionally, essential common services cannot be withheld from the debtor during the PER (water, electricity, electronic communications, etc) and/or any other services without which the company cannot carry out its business.
+The cost of these services will be qualified as credits over the insolvency estate if the debtor is declared insolvent within two years and will, therefore, be paid ahead of secured creditors.

 The most relevant right attributed to unsecured creditors is the right to vote in proportion to the value of their credits.